 Cash includes amounts in interest-bearing and non-interest bearing demand deposits.
-State law allows the district to invest in collateralized certificates of deposits, governmentbacked securities, commercial paper, the state sponsored investment pool, and mutual funds consisting solely of government-backed securities.
+State law limits the district's credit risk by restricting the district's investments to collateralized certificates of deposits, government-backed securities, commercial paper, the state sponsored investment pool, and mutual funds consisting solely of government-backed securities.
 If the original maturities of investments exceed 90 days, they are classified as investments; however, if the original maturities are 90 days or less, they are classified as cash equivalents.
-At December 31, 2010, the district's investments consist of a nonnegotiable certificate of deposit with an original maturity that exceeds 90 days that is reported in the accompanying financial statements at cost.
+At December 31, 2012, the district's investments consist of a nonnegotiable certificate of deposit with an original maturity that exceeds 90 days that is reported in the accompanying financial statements at cost.
+The district's interest rate risk is limited by the investment of funds for periods not to exceed one year.